redis/ioredis/SECURITY.md

 opportunities for us to invite those with exceptional reports into closed paid engagements.

-For those averse to using our chosen platform, we will also accept reports directly via GitHub's "Report a Vulnerability".

 To contact the security team directly with questions use: [security@redis.com](mailto:security@redis.com)